 Because you'll study history in upstate New York.

-History students at Hartwick College benefit from an excellent array of resources to enrich their learning, starting with a faculty that is actively engaged in research and that has established ties with local and regional historical societies, museums, and graduate history programs at leading universities.
+History students at Hartwick College benefit from an excellent array of resources to enrich their learning, starting with a faculty that is actively engaged in research and takes the time to listen to student questions, draw out student interests, and guide student growth and inquiry.
+The history faculty also has established ties with local and regional historical societies, museums, and graduate history programs at leading universities, which has helped students advance toward their career goals.
 Our students are able to gain valuable experience with archival research right on the Hartwick College campus, thanks to the Paul F. Cooper, Jr. Archives located in the Stevens-German Library.
 Hartwick's research librarians actively reach out to students to offer their expertise in supporting students with their research projects.
 The Yager Museum of Art & Culture is a treasure of a research and learning laboratory for history students interested in the preservation and exhibition of historic, cultural, and artistic collections.
 History students at Hartwick also have many opportunities to present their own research, both on campus at the annual Student Showcase and in the greater New York state area, at the Regional Phi Alpha Theta History Honors Society conference.
 Hartwick's Nu Theta chapter of Phi Alpha Theta is very active and has hosted the regional conference twice in recent years.

 The History Department participates actively in interdisciplinary minors such as Women's and Gender Studies, Latin American and Caribbean Studies, U.S. Ethnic Studies, Environmental Studies and Policy, and Museum Studies.
 Students can enhance their appreciation of history through off-campus programs in Prague, London, France, India, Ireland, and other locations world-wide and in the U.S., or with a semester abroad.
 Directed studies on campus allow students to explore specialized topics in close collaboration with a faculty mentor.
 Independent studies often take place off campus in sites that range from the Baseball Hall of Fame in nearby Cooperstown to Australia and South Africa.